Sambura/NLP-Text-detoxification/reports/progress_report.md

 ## Results

-My final solution is a fine-tuned T5 small model, since its performance turned out to be pretty decent, although far from perfect.
+My final solution is a fine-tuned T5 small model, since it's the only one I tried (since it had arguably decent performance).
+As for my training arguments, my best results were by using $\text{learning\_rate} = 0.001, \text{weight\_decay} = 0.01$.
+I got better results when training on the cleaned version of the dataset, however whether cleaning the dataset how I did is valid is not entirely clear for me.

 As for evalutaion models, I decided to use both T5 regressor and RoBERTa classifier and compare their results.
 More evaluations - more info